Data quality dimensions for fair AI: Mitigating Bias

-To estimate $\hat{Q}_{\Tilde{y},y*}$ i.e. the joint distribution of noisy labels $\Tilde{y}$ and true labels $y*$, CL counts examples that may belong to another class using a statistical data structure named \textit{confident joint} $C_{\Tilde{y},y*}$.
-The formal definition of \textit{confident joint} is as follows
+To estimate $\hat{Q}_{\Tilde{y},y*}$ i.e. the joint distribution of noisy labels $\Tilde{y}$ and true labels $y*$, CL counts examples that may belong to another class using a statistical data structure named confident joint $C_{\Tilde{y},y*}$, formally defined as follows